1. What is the deadline for application to the department?

 Individual or shared housing is available both on-campus and off-campus in Bloomington.
-Most on-campus apartments and residence halls are at walking distance from the campus and also connected by buses.
-The Graduate and Professional Students Organization (GPSO) has comprehensive resources on on-campus and off-campus housing in different parts of Bloomington (in addition to other helpful information for incoming students).
+Most on-campus apartments and residence halls are at walking distance from the department and also connected by buses.
+The Graduate and Professional Student Government (GPSG) has comprehensive resources about on-campus and off-campus housing in different parts of Bloomington, in addition to other helpful information for incoming students.

 1. What kind of graduate funding is available from the department and/or Indiana University?